jeffwright13/pytest-tui/README.md

 ## HTML File

 The HTML output file is located at `<cwd>/ptt_files/html_report.html`.
-By default, the HTML file is automatically launched via browser, just as with the TUI, using the system default browser upon completion of the test run.
-HTML autolaunch can be suppressed through the configuration console script `tuiconf`.
+The HTML file is automatically launched via browser when the `tuih` file is invoked.

 ## Known Limitations / Issues